-‘Time flies when you’re having fun,’ goes the saying, and is it ever true!
+There’s a saying which goes, ‘time flies when you’re having fun!’, and is it ever true!
 The past three months have been a blur, spent working, hiking, making new friends, and experiencing the best that Taupo has to offer.
 I got extremely lucky with my position as a receptionist at Rainbow Lodge Backpackers and was able to participate in so many awesome activities as a result.
 Based on my experiences, here are 10 awesome things to do in Taupo!

 Hike the Tongariro Alpine Crossing